cta-observatory/ctapipe/docs/core/index.rst

 All *ctapipe* applications should derive from these classes in order to provide a common interface.

-For details about creating command-line tools, see `tools`
+For details about creating command-line tools, see :ref:`tools`

 .. graphviz:: corediagram.dot